Hyperbolic groups with planar boundaries: Introduction

 Recall that the Sierpi\'nski carpet is the metric space obtained by starting with the unit square, subdividing it into nine squares, removing the middle square, repeating this procedure ad infinitum with the remaining squares, and taking the decreasing intersection.
-Kapovich and Kleiner have conjectured that any {\it carpet group} i.e., a hyperbolic group with a boundary homeomorphic to the Sierpi\'nski carpet, is virtually a convex-cocompact Kleinian group \cite[Conjecture 6]{kapovich:kleiner:lowdim}.
+We shall define a {\it carpet group} to be a hyperbolic group with a boundary homeomorphic to the Sierpi\'nski carpet.
+Note that Theorem \ref{cor:main1} for carpet groups follows from Bonk's work \cite{bonk:sierpinski}.
+In that case, the conclusion can be strengthened \cite{kapovich:kleiner:lowdim, frigerio:commensurability, bonk:kleiner:merenkov}, see \S\,\ref{sec:qirigidity} for more details.